Raku/doc/CONTRIBUTING.md

 The repo should also pass `make xtest` most of the time - this includes tests about whitespace and spelling that might be difficult to get right on an initial commit, and shouldn't be considered to break the build.
-If you're contributing a patch or pull request, please make sure this passes.
+However, if you're contributing a patch or pull request, this must pass.

 If you have local modifications and want to insure they pass xtest before committing, you can use this command to test only modified files: